hendrtd/comp-2210/docs/modules/m5/assign/description/word-search.md

 length and can be constructed according to the game rules.
 If no words can be found, this method returns an empty `SortedSet`.

-The `isOnBoard` method takes a string parameter and returns true if that string is on the board and false otherwise.
+The `isOnBoard` method takes a string parameter and determines whether or not that string is **on the board** as defined above.
 If the string is on the board, this method returns a [`List`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/List.html) of [`Integers`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Integer.html) representing the row-major positions of each *substring*.
 (Remember: the board positions are filled with strings, not necessarily just single characters).
 For example, `isOnBoard("PEACE")` would return the list `[7, 6, 3, 2, 1]`.
+If
+the string is not on the board, this method returns an empty list.
+For example, `isOnBoard("PALE")` would return an empty list.

 ![Example board for isOnBoard("PEACE");](img/isOnBoard.png)